Ethnic groups in Finland: Romani

 Romani people, also called Kale and Roma, have been present in Finland since the second half of the 16th century.
 With their unusual dress, unique customs, and specialized trades for earning their livelihood, Roma have stood out, and their stay in the country has not been an easy one.
 They have suffered periodic harassment from the hands of both private citizens and public officials, and the last of the special laws directed against them was repealed only in 1883.
 Even in the second half of the 1980s, Finland's 5,000 to 6,000 Romani remained a distinct group, separated from the general population both by their own choice and by the fears and the prejudices many Finns felt toward them.
+There are 13,000-14,000 Romani people in Finland.

 Finnish Roma, like Roma elsewhere, chose to live apart from the dominant societal groups.
 A Roma's loyalty was to his or her family and to their people in general.
 Marriages with non-Roma were uncommon, and the Roma's own language, spoken as a first language only by a few in the 1980s, was used to keep outsiders away.
 An individual's place within Roma society was largely determined by age and by sex, old males having authority.
 A highly developed system of values and a code of conduct governed a Roma's behavior, and when Roma sanctions, violent or not, were imposed, for example via "blood feuds," they had far more meaning than any legal or social sanctions of Finnish society.

-Unlike the Sami, who lived concentrated in a single region, the Romani lived throughout Finland.
-While most Sami wore ordinary clothing in their everyday life, Romani could be identified by their dress; the men generally wore high boots and the women almost always dressed in very full, long velvet skirts.
-Like most Sami, however, Roma also had largely abandoned a nomadic way of life and had permanent residences.
+Unlike the Sámi, who lived concentrated in a single region, the Romani lived throughout Finland.
+While most Sámi wore ordinary clothing in their everyday life, Romani could be identified by their dress; the men generally wore high boots and the women almost always dressed in very full, long velvet skirts.
+Like most Sámi, however, Roma also had largely abandoned a nomadic way of life and had permanent residences.
 Romani men had for centuries worked as horse traders, but they had adapted themselves to postwar Finland by being active as horse breeders and as dealers in cars and scrap metal.
 Women continued their traditional trades of fortune telling and handicrafts.

 Since the 1960s, Finnish authorities have undertaken measures to improve the Romani's standard of life.
 Generous state financial arrangements have improved their housing.
 Their low educational level (an estimated 20 percent of adult Romani could not read) was raised, in part, through more vocational training.
 A permanent Advisory Commission on Gypsy Affairs was set up in 1968, and in 1970 racial discrimination was outlawed through an addition to the penal code.
 The law punished blatant acts such as barring Romani from restaurants or shops or subjecting them to unusual surveillance by shopkeepers or the police.